SORTEDfood/rn-developer-test/README.md

 ### User session is persisted across app launches

-The app currently allows users to signup & login via Firebase, but sessions are not persisted across app launches.
+The app currently allows users to login via Firebase, but sessions are not persisted across app launches.
 If I have previously logged into the app, I should not have to login again on app launch.

+Login with the following credentials:

+* Email: developer_test_1@sortedfood.com
+* Password: qwerty123

 > N.B.
 Do not worry about session duration or expiration